SJA Quick Facts

 - The IB program provides a rigorous education across six Common Core areas of study: English literature, Spanish language, individuals and society, experimental sciences, mathematics, and the arts.

-- The 2015-16 school year marks the first year of full implementation of IB at SJA, with students enrolled in both the DP and CP programs.
+- The 2015-16 school year marked the first year of full implementation of IB at SJA, with students enrolled in both the Diploma Programme (DP) and Career-related Programme (CP).

 Science, Technology, Engineering, and Math Focus

 Our goal is to become the “go-to” school for young women in Southeastern Wisconsin who are interested in STEM-related careers.

 - SJA has been partners with Project Lead the Way since 2006 and now offers five engineering courses.

 - All incoming freshwomen are required to take an Introduction to Engineering course.